compoundpartners/js-articles/docs/how-to/basic_usage.rst

 .. _basic_usage:

 ###################################
-Creating Aldryn News & Blog content
+Creating JumpSuite Articles content
 ###################################

-Before using Aldryn News & Blog, you need to :ref:`set up your django CMS project appropriately
+Before using JumpSuite Articles, you need to :ref:`set up your django CMS project appropriately
 <django-cms-setup>` (in short, making sure that you have a page with a News & Blog apphook - this
 only takes a moment).